cmichaelgraham/skeleton-navigation-typescript-vscode/README.md

 [![ZenHub](https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png)](https://zenhub.io)
 [![Join the chat at https://gitter.im/aurelia/discuss](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aurelia/discuss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the Babel compiler.
+It sets up a standard navigation-style app using gulp to build your TypeScript code.
 Karma/Protractor/Jasmine testing is also configured.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to [join us on Gitter](https://gitter.im/aurelia/discuss).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome Extension and visit any of our repository's boards.
 You can get an overview of all Aurelia work by visiting [the framework board](https://github.com/aurelia/framework#boards).